-After finding out that I knew German, a comrade from the FAI suggested a job at the Montjuich fortress.
-When I heard that name, I got scared.
-I knew very well that it was there that the Spanish government had taken trade union was affiliated to FAUD (Freie Arbeiter Union Deutschlands)8.
-Fritz Kater-who was the father-in-law of Diego Abad de Santillán9, the famous Spanish anarchist and Rudolf Rocker's10 Spanish translator-referred me to Augustin Souchy11.
+After a few days of rest and socializing with my compatriots, I got into contact with Fritz Kater, an anarcho-syndicalist writer and editor of Der Syndikalist (The Syndicalist), the organ of the German anarcho-syndicalist union.
+The trade union was affiliated to FAUD (Freie Arbeiter Union Deutschlands).
+Fritz Kater-who was the father-in-law of Diego Abad de Santillán, the famous Spanish anarchist and Rudolf Rocker's Spanish translator-referred me to Augustin Souchy.

 Souchy received me very warmly.
 The next day, he introduced me to I.N.
-Steinberg12.
+Steinberg.
 I had heard of this man since I was in Chernivtsi and had read his works.
 I always wondered how a religious Jew could be a revolutionary.
 Because I couldn't imagine my father, the very strict and rigorous Orthodox teacher, as an anarchist.